 Slate roof repairs can be easy but it is also easy to make little errors that may damage your roof further.
 The best thing to do is to ensure that you never need any repairs to your slate roof.
 This can be achieved by implementing good maintenance practices.
 Here are some easy slate roof maintenance tips that you can apply on your own: 1.
 Annual spring inspection Most of the damage to your slate roof is likely to happen during the harsh winter weather.
 A good idea would be to conduct an annual inspection of your slate roof during spring or during fall.
 This will help uncover fresh damage that can be repaired before it becomes serious.
 2. Trim any trees Trees can often be troublesome for roofs of all types.
 If you have trees too close to your roof, their branches may frequently scrape your slates and eventually cause some damage.
 To avoid this, you should regularly trim any such trees.
 Another problem with trees is that they can also be a source of moss and algae which could provide moisture that is capable of weakening gutters and other parts of your roof.
 3. Clear your roof regularly Aside from trimming nearby trees, you might also need to clear any debris such as twigs, or any algae or moss growth from you roof, as these may trap moisture that could lead to moss and algae growth.

 Slate roof repair is generally more expensive than other types of roof repair.
 Depending on how bad the damage is, you might expect to spend between $700 and $2,000.

 How to find the best slate roofers near me?

 You already have!
-We are a highly experienced team of roof repair specialists, ready to provide the best Folsom slate tile roof repair service just one call away.
+We are a highly experienced team of roof repair specialists, ready to provide the best Folsom, CA slate tile roof repair service just one call away.